juliushaertl/nextcloud-docker-dev/docs/services/database.md

 docker-compose exec postgres psql -U nextcloud -d nextcloud
 ```

-If you prefer a GUI frontend you can additionally launch the pgadmin container with `docker-compose up -d pgadmin` and access it via http://pgadmin.local.
+If you prefer a GUI frontend you can additionally launch the pgadmin container with `docker-compose up -d pgadmin` and access it via <http://pgadmin.local>.

 Alternatively you can use a database client to access the database from the host system.
 The port can be obtained with `docker-compose port database-postgresql 5432`.
 The host is `localhost` and the credentials are the same as above.

+After you have started the container open `pgadmin.local` in a web browser.
+The password for the `nextcloud.local` is `postgres`.
+That's it, open the following path to see the Nextcloud tables: `Server group 1 -> nextcloud.local -> Databases -> nextcloud -> Schemas -> public -> Tables`

 ### SQLite